learn-co-curriculum/phase-1-algorithms-has-target-sum-solution/README.md

 Next, let's write a few test cases.
 Once again, let's consider what [edge cases][] might come up.
 Can our algorithm handle negative numbers?
-What if more than one pair of numbers add up to the target?
+What if more than one pair of numbers adds up to the target?
 What about arrays with just a single number?

 [edge cases]: https://www.geeksforgeeks.org/dont-forget-edge-cases/